Kittyhacker101-Software/KatWeb/README.md

 Documentation for KatWeb can be found in the [KatWeb Wiki](https://github.com/kittyhacker101/KatWeb/wiki).

 ### Running as root
 Running KatWeb as root is not recommended for security reasons.
-You can allow non-root processes to bind to ports below 1024 on Linux by using this command: `sudo setcap cap_net_bind_service=+ep ./katweb-linux-*`
+You can allow KatWeb to use to ports below 1024 on Linux by using this command: `sudo setcap cap_net_bind_service=+ep ./katweb-linux-*`

 ## Features
 - TLS 1.2 Support (with partial support for TLS 1.3 draft #22)